GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex2_.md

 ## Step-by step introduction for participants

-Download [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool_training/Factsheet_printing_%20Ex_2.pdf) a printabel factsheet to guide you through this exercise.
+Download [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool_training/Factsheet_printing_%20Ex_2.pdf) a printable factsheet to guide you through this exercise.

-If you expieriences any problems during your use of the [Sketch Map Tool](https://sketch-map-tool.heigit.org/) please take a look at the [Help page](https://sketch-map-tool.heigit.org/help).
+If you experiences any problems during your use of the [Sketch Map Tool](https://sketch-map-tool.heigit.org/) please take a look at the [Help page](https://sketch-map-tool.heigit.org/help).

 ### 1. Create the maps and reports